 Make a Donation

-Camp Courage is open to children in Johnston and surrounding counties and to Girl Scouts in eastern North Carolina.
+Camp Courage is open to children in Johnston County.
 The camp is made possible by community donations, and there is no charge for children to attend.
 If you’d like to make a donation, please send it to the address below.

 Johnston Health Foundation